awslabs/sbt-aws/API.md

 - *Type:* {[ key: string ]: string}

-The variables to pass into the codebuild BashJobRunner.
+The variables to pass into the codebuild CodeBuildRunner.

 ---